 - Credits must have been completed within 6 years of expected graduation.

 Coursework taken at Northeastern prior to admission to a graduate program: Credit for coursework taken at Northeastern prior to admission to a graduate program, which the student wishes to count towards that graduate program, is limited to no more than 50% of the program requirements, except in the case of credits from an earned graduate certificate.
-The entirety of credits from an earned graduate certificate can be counted towards a graduate degree program (see the Graduate Certificate Policy).
+The entirety of credits from an earned graduate certificate can be counted towards a graduate degree program (see the Graduate Certificate Programs policy).
 No additional transfer credit is allowed if credits from an earned certificate represent 50% or more of the total program requirement credits.